Serviceberry

 What are other edible native plants?

-If you’re looking to eat from your garden, you’re in luck: there are lots of edible native plants.
-Some favorites include:
+If you’re looking to eat from your garden, you’re in luck.
+There are lots of edible native plants.
+Some favorites include Hackberries, Pawpaw trees, and Highbush Blueberries.

-Serviceberries are a true unsung hero of North American trees and shrubs.
+To sum it up—serviceberries are a true unsung hero of North American trees and shrubs.
 Few plants offer the beauty, resiliency, and yummy treats that serviceberries do.
-Not only that—plant one and it will come back for generations.
+Not only that, but plant one, and it will come back for generations.
 Planting native trees like serviceberries ensures that future generations and the iconic wildlife we love will have food and beauty for decades and decades.
-They deserve a spot in a highly visible place, which is why they’re on our Best Native Trees for Front Yards round-up Happy planting!
+They deserve a spot in a highly visible place, which is why they’re on our Best Native Trees for Front Yards round-up.
+Happy planting!